Comedic device

 A comedic device is a technique or structure used to make something funny.
 They are often used in comedy.

 List of comedic devices

 Repetition

 Repetition is the essential comedic device and is often used in combination with other devices to reinforce them.
 The "callback" in comedy writing—in which a statement or theme is recalled as the punchline or close of a scene—is a classic example of the tension and release that are possible using repetition.
 It is also the basis for "Englishman, Irishman, and Scotsman" jokes, where repetition is used to set up a modus operandi and build tension before the Irishman (usually assumed to be the stupid one) provides the resolving juxtaposition.

 Hyperbole, or overstatement

 Hyperbole, an overstatement, is a figure of speech in which statements are exaggerated or extravagant.
-It may be used to reflect or affect strong feelings or impressions.
+It may be used to reflect or effect strong feelings or impressions.

 Understatement

 An understatement is a figure of speech in which statements are purposely understated.
 It may be used to indicate the speaker's nonchalance (or obliviousness) regarding an often important or otherwise remarkable situation.
 It often results in irony where, for instance, the speaker's response to an event does not match how the viewer expects the speaker to react.